 An investor would notice that over the years, the receivables days of Bodal Chemicals Ltd have been within the range of 60 to 90 days.
 On further analysis, the investor would note that during the tough years in which it made losses like FY2009, FY2012 and FY2013 it had comparatively high receivables days (82-84 days).
 This indicates that whenever the dyes industry goes through the down-cycle, not only the price and demand for final products fall but the customers also delay making payments in time.
 This presents a double whammy to the companies.

 Many times, it is very difficult for companies to handle such situation of reducing sales and stuck receivables.
-No wonder that Bodal Chemicals Ltd could not repay its loans to banks in FY2013 and it had to enter into corporate debt restructuring in FY2013.
+No wonder that Bodal Chemicals Ltd could not repay its loans to banks in FY2013 and it had to enter into a corporate debt restructuring in FY2013.

 These observations should point out to the investors the nature of the industry in which Bodal Chemicals Ltd operates and the situations that manufacturers in the dyes industries might face.